ppoffice/hexo-theme-icarus/source/_posts/en/FAQ.md

 You can refer to the [Bulma documentation](https://bulma.io/documentation/columns/sizes/) for more details on the column system.
-Please make sure the number of widget columns and the main content column add up to 12 under the same screen size.
+Please make sure the number in the class names of widget columns and the main content column add up to 12 under the same screen size.
 For example, if you change the width of the widget column to `is-3-widescreen` and you only have one widget column, you need to make sure your main content column has a `is-9-widescreen`.